USC band

 Policies regarding transferable coursework can be found in the Course Work Taken Elsewhere section of the USC Catalogue.
 Most college-level courses from appropriately accredited schools will earn elective units in transfer.
 Some courses are also eligible for subject credit, General Education, Writing, Foreign Language, and USC course equivalence.
 For more information about transfer policies, please see our Transferring to USC brochure.

-Beginning fall 2015, USC introduced a new set of General Education Program Requirements, or “NEW GE”.
-These requirements apply to students who started college as first-time freshmen in fall 2015 or later, or who will be first-time freshmen this year.
+In 2015, USC revised its General Education program.
+Students who started college as first-time freshmen in fall 2015 or later, or who will be first-time freshmen this year, should follow the General Education Program Requirements, or “New GE,” established in 2015.

-If you have questions about which GE Program requirements you’ll be following, please ask your admission counselor.
+If you have questions about which GE Program requirements you will be following, please ask your admission counselor.

 You can find articulation agreements with many California community colleges that state exactly what credit courses will receive.
 USC will honor the transfer credit shown on these agreements.
-The articulation agreements currently display subject credit for the NEW GE Program.
+Note that the articulation agreements currently display subject credit for the NEW GE Program.
 Incoming students following the NEW GE Program may use these resources to review elective credit, GE, Writing, Foreign Language, and USC course equivalence.

 For schools without an agreement, USC maintains an articulation history for each school from which we have received transfer work.
-Articulation histories are unofficial summaries of courses students have reported.
-These are not comprehensive and will vary significantly in the amount of classes available depending on the number of students who have reported transfer work from each institution.
-The articulation history display is term specific, and students selecting a term of fall 2014 or earlier will see the PRIOR GE Program credit we have awarded in the past.
-Your admission counselor can help you access the articulation history for your transfer institution and use it to help you select your fall classes.
+Articulation histories are unofficial summaries of courses that students have reported.
+These are not comprehensive and will vary significantly in the number of classes available, depending on the number of students who have reported transfer work from each institution.
+Articulation histories displayed are term specific, and students selecting a term of fall 2014 or earlier will see the PRIOR GE Program credit we have awarded in the past.
+The Spring Admission Program can help you access the articulation history for your transfer institution and use it to help you select your fall classes.

-First, look at Transferring to USC, which gives guidelines for determining whether a course transfers for elective credit and fulfills a graduation requirement.
+First, check the Transferring to USC booklet, which provides guidelines for determining if a course transfers for elective credit and/or fulfills a graduation requirement.

-Please note that due to our need to quickly process transfer credit evaluations of coursework for the students starting in the fall semester, summer pre-approval of transfer coursework for newly admitted students is not available.
+Please note that, due to the high demand for transfer credit evaluations for newly admitted fall students, summer pre-approval of transfer coursework for new spring admits is not available.

 For more information, please visit the askUSC portal or call the Admission and Financial Aid Contact Center at (213) 740-1111.